 Ptah and Sekhmet

 Ptah, the patron god of arts and craftsmen, is often paired with the goddess Sekhmet as his consort/wife.
 It was believed that the two deities gave birth to the youthful deity called Nefertem (Nefertum- the Lotus god).
 All in all, those three deities make up the Memphite Triad of gods – a widely worshiped trio in the ancient city of Memphis.

 Meaning and Epithets

 There a several variations of Ptah’s name, including Pteh and Peteh.
 However, the meaning of Ptah remains shrouded in mystery.
-According to some myth, his name can be interpreted as ‘sculptor’ or ‘opener’.
+According to some myths, his name can be interpreted as ‘sculptor’ or ‘opener’.
 The latter meaning most likely refers to his role in the underworld.
-Considered a funerary deity, Ptah is believed o be the one who “Opened the Mouth” of the dead, allowing them to speak, eat, hear and see in the afterlife.
+Considered a funerary deity, Ptah is believed to be the one who “Opened the Mouth” of the dead, allowing them to speak, eat, hear and see in the afterlife.

 Here are some common epithets associated with Ptah:

 - Master of Justice;

 - The Beautiful face;

 - The Lord who listens to prayers and;